 Discussion

 In this study of people living and working with long-term MSK conditions, we have explored the effects of the lockdown caused by COVID-19 on changes in work status and circumstances, and the perceived impact of these changes on health and wellbeing.
-People who continued working reported significant anxiety about becoming infected at work and perceived unfairness compared to those who were furloughed, or could work at home.
+People who continued working often reported significant anxiety about becoming infected at work and perceived unfairness compared to those who were furloughed, or could work at home.
 Many reported anxiety about finances and future chances of employment.
 In many cases, people found themselves working from home for the first time.
 Home working was not a panacea for all but offered some advantages and disadvantages in terms of impact on mental and physical health and physical activity.
 Most importantly, our findings point to some solutions to address the disability employment gap as we move beyond the pandemic to enable those working with MSK conditions to remain in work: suitable equipment; hybrid home working; flexibility; relationship with and support from managers; and minimising the need to travel in traditional commuter times.

-However, there are some limitations to consider when interpreting these findings.
-A number of respondents worked in professional/associate professional roles, and fewer of our participants worked in lower paid jobs.
-We conducted the questionnaire and interviews at a single time point during or after the lockdown, and therefore could not capture longitudinal data, including the longer-term impact of changes to working practices.
+There are strengths and weaknesses to consider when interpreting these findings.
+61% of questionnaire respondents and 16 interviewees worked in professional/associate professional roles, and fewer of our participants worked in lower paid jobs.
+We collected data over a six-month period which reflected varying degrees of COVID-19 public health measures both over that time period and based on where people lived.
+We did not capture longitudinal data, including the longer-term impact of changes to working practices.
 However, the study included people with both inflammatory and non-inflammatory MSK conditions in well-characterised cohorts of ‘real world’ patients (19) pre-defined by symptoms or diagnosis as opposed to convenience samples.
 Inflammatory arthritis and chronic pain are good exemplars of disability for work caused by the range of long-term conditions and therefore, these findings may be applicable to a wider range of people trying to work with chronic health conditions.